Medically reviewed by Kristin Hall, FNP

-In a study carried out on mice, scientists were able to show that stress can cause hair to grey by triggering the release of adrenaline and cortisol.
+In a study carried out on mice, scientists were able to show that stress can cause hair to gray by triggering the release of adrenaline and cortisol.

 These triggers caused mice blood pressures to rise, and hearts to beat faster.
-This sped up the depletion of melanocyte stem cells necessary for hair color, and led to greying.
+This sped up the depletion of melanocyte stem cells necessary for hair color, and led to graying.

 However, despite establishing a link, finding a precise cause of hair graying proved difficult.
 It wasn’t an immune attack, or the stress hormone - corticosterone.

 The neurotransmitter noradrenaline showed some promise, but even mice without adrenal glands displayed stress-related graying when triggered.